tagion/tagion/docs/gov/glossary/index.md

 Different defintions of these term exist, in the context of Tagion we use them to refer to the governance of the network and thhe question who can operae a node.

 In the Mainnet, both are to be possible without permission.
-In federated Subsystem, the rules concerning both can be set freely.
+They are In federated Subsystem, the rules concerning both can be set freely.

 (See also our in-depth analysis of "de-jure and de-facto" permissionlessness of DLT systems [here](https://docs.tagion.org/gov/governance_areas/network_formation/introductions/permission).)